 South Africa had, for more than a decade, imposed anti-dumping duties on US chicken exports.
 The country contended that US producers wanted to export chicken pieces that were undesirable in their domestic market.
-It therefore imposed an anti-dumping duty (roughly $0.60 per kilogram) on US chicken exports above the standard duty of 37% that such exports already attract.
+It, therefore, imposed an anti-dumping duty (roughly USD 0.60 per kilogram) on US chicken exports above the standard duty of 37 percent that such exports already attract.

 After a nearly 15-year standoff on this issue, involved parties negotiated a duty-free quota.
 Nevertheless, slow progress on the implementation of this agreement by South Africa led to US President Barack Obama notifying Congress and Pretoria that unless the negotiated agreement was implemented (evidenced by US chicken exports on South African shop floors), South Africa would lose trade preferences extended under AGOA for its agricultural exports.